 With the greatest diversity of ecosystems in all of Brazil, Maranhão is divided into clusters with specific attractions:

-- São Luís, the state capital of French and Portuguese colonization.
-The city has 1,100 historic buildings that have been declared World Heritage sites by Unesco.
+- São Luís, the state capital of French and Portuguese colonization, has many historic buildings that have been declared World Heritage sites by Unesco.

 - Chapada das Mesas, a place tailored for fans of extreme sports.